jb-williams/elk-stack/README.md

 ![Net_Diagram](/Images/net_diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the yamal files may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yaml files may be used to install only certain pieces of it, such as Filebeat.

   * [Ansible Config](ansible.cfg):
     * Requres the proper remote user.